viana-guilherme/minION-scripts/README.md

 ## 1. Accessing the basecalled reads

 By default, guppy will store basecalled reads (along with raw .fast5 data, logs...) into a complex hierarchy of directories starting with the name of the experiment parent as the parent directory.
 If demultiplexing was enabled during basecalling, the reads will be sorted and stored in directories referring to the barcode detected in that read.
-If a quality score threshold has been set (the default is 7), guppy will divide reads further into "passed" or "failed" based on this threshold (a more complete description can be found in the well-documented Guppy Manual (requires login)).
+If a quality score threshold has been set (the default is 7), guppy will divide reads further into "passed" or "failed" based on this threshold (a more complete description can be found in the well-documented [Guppy Manual](https://community.nanoporetech.com/protocols/Guppy-protocol/v/GPB_2003_v1_revU_14Dec2018) (requires login)).

-In short, a typical run output can look like this (shortened for brevity):
+A typical run output can look like this (shortened for brevity):

 ```
 experiment_name/